A Canterbury Tale: Plot

-The three use their detective skills to identify the culprit as a local magistrate, Thomas Colpeper (Eric Portman), a gentleman farmer and pillar of the community, who also gives local history lectures to soldiers stationed in the district.
+The three use their detective skills to identify the culprit as a local magistrate, Thomas Colpeper, a gentleman farmer and pillar of the community, who also gives local history lectures to soldiers stationed in the district.
 Alison interviews all the glue man's victims to identify the dates and times of their attacks.
 Gibbs visits Colpeper at his home and steals the fire watch roster listing the nights Colpeper was on duty in the town hall, whilst a paper drive for salvage by Johnson's boy commandos lets Johnson discover receipts for gum used to make glue sold to Colpeper.
 The dates of the attacks correspond with Colpeper's night watches, for which he wore a Home Guard uniform kept in the town hall.

 On their train journey to Canterbury on the Monday morning, Colpeper joins the three in their compartment.
 They confront him with their suspicions, which he does not deny, and they discover that his motive is to prevent the soldiers from being distracted from his lectures by female company, as well as to help keep the local women faithful to their absent British boyfriends.
 In Colpeper's words, Chaucer's pilgrims travelled to Canterbury to "receive a blessing or to do penance".
 On arriving in the city of Canterbury, devastated by wartime bombing, all three young people receive blessings of their own.
 Alison discovers that her boyfriend, believed killed in the war, has survived after all; his father, who had blocked their marriage because he thought his son could do better than a shopgirl, finally relents.
 Bob receives long-delayed letters from his sweetheart, who is now a WAC in Australia.
 Peter, a cinema organist before the war, gets to play the music of Johann Sebastian Bach on the large organ at Canterbury Cathedral, before leaving with his unit.
 He decides not to report Colpeper to the Canterbury police, as he had planned to do.